 - Five key components are driving the renewable energy sector with irreversible momentum, report finds.

-31 October 2016—Low natural gas and electricity prices have created a tough competitive environment for renewable energy, but this has remarkably had little impact on the momentum of alternative energy growth, finds a new Deloitte report entitled, “Alternative Thinking 2016: Five game-changers that are powering the future of renewable energy.”
+Low natural gas and electricity prices have created a tough competitive environment for renewable energy, but this has remarkably had little impact on the momentum of alternative energy growth, finds a new Deloitte Touche Tohmatsu Limited (Deloitte Global) report entitled, “Alternative Thinking 2016: Five game-changers that are powering the future of renewable energy.”

 The report identifies the important trends and opportunities in the renewable energy industry.
 It also presents “what if” scenarios that may propel the renewable power sector forward, outpacing current projections.

-"Alternative energy is at a tipping point," said Salam Awawdeh, Partner and Middle East Energy & Resources Leader at Deloitte in the Middle East.
-"The growth we have seen over the past few years since we last published the report is now ready to be propelled forward as a result of these game-changers.
-Especially in the Middle East, Solar friendly policies across all parts of the solar value chain (investors, solar developers, construction contractors and technology manufacturers) have contributed enormously to solar industry growth in many jurisdictions; Jordan, UAE and Egypt amongst others.
+"Alternative energy is at a tipping point," said Jane Allen, Renewable Energies Leader, Deloitte Global.
+"The growth we have seen over the past few years since we last published the report is now ready to be propelled forward as a result of these game-changers."

 According to the report, the convergence of forces driving renewable energy forward has created a momentum that is likely irreversible for the industry.
 These five game-changers include: